8ctopus/php-sandbox/README.md

 ## features

+- Apache, php-fpm and MariaDB
 - php 8.2, 8.1, 8.0 or 7.4 along with the most commonly used extensions
-- MariaDB
-- Just works with any domain name
-- https is configured out of the box
+- Just works with any domain name and https is configured out of the box
 - Apache and php configuration files are exposed on the host for easy edit
 - All changes to configuration files are automatically applied (hot reload)
 - Xdebug is configured for step by step debugging and profiling in Visual Studio Code